-In 2021, SLCIDA-CDC paid the SLCIDA \$ 13,625.
-This amount represents one-half of the bond fees received by SLCIDA-CDC in 2021.
-There are no restrictions on the payment and the payment was made in accordance with enabling legislation and in accordance with resolution CDC-10-10-17, passed on October 10, 2010.
-This resolution adopted a policy which authorized the transfer to the SLCIDA 50% of any and all Project/Bond Fees the SLCIDA-CDC receives.
+The SLCIDA-CDC is authorized to remit one-half of the bond fees received by SLCIDA-CDC to the SLCIDA.
+There are no restrictions on these payments and payments are made in accordance with enabling legislation and in accordance with resolution CDC-10-10-17, passed on October 10, 2010.
+This resolution adopted a policy which authorized the transfer to the SLCIDA of 50% of any and all Project/Bond Fees the SLCIDA-CDC receives.
+During 2023 and 2022, there was no such activity.